Dutchy365/BlogBytes/content/blog/20240228AllocateBudgetPeriodicallyPowerFx.md

 The repeat parameter specifies the number of repetitions.
 Therefore, the total number of calculations will be compared to the number actually performed.

+## Final step
 The final step involves configuring a gallery to showcase the contents of the collection, which will automatically refresh upon completion of a calculation.

+Setting up a system to distribute budget across different time frames can be helpful for managing finances effectively.
+By following the steps detailed in this blog, you can make this process possible in Power Apps Canvas.